 *This post is sponsored by Cricut.
 Smart cutting machines and supplies to bring your creative ideas to life.

 This was a perfect occasion to put my Cricut machine to great use!!

 I went into Cricut Design Space and put together a basic stencil then cut it out on vinyl.
-Once that was done I peeled out the letters (this process is called weeding) and was left with this:
+Once that was done, I peeled out the letters and state (this process is called weeding) and was left with this:

-Then I lined up the design on the plywood board I had stained with a custom mix of Shabby Paints reVax and pressed it down really well (especially on the edges of the design- this is called burnishing and is very important to make sure you don’t have paint leakage).
+Then I lined up the design on the plywood board I had stained with a custom mix of Shabby Paints reVax and pressed it down really well using a scraper (especially on the edges of the design- the process is called burnishing and is very important so you don’t have paint leakage).

 When I was all done, I peeled off the vinyl and screwed on the bottle opener:

-(Cricut was kind enough to send me product in exchange for sharing it with you.
-All opinions are my own, and always will be.)
+(Cricut was generous enough to send me product in exchange for sharing it with you.
+All opinions and experiences are my own, and always will be.)

 What a great sign!
 In Tidewater Virginia we also have dozens of local breweries popping up.
 It would be terrific of they could loosely band together and use such a sign to communicate with patrons.